Epictetus/constructable/README.markdown

 ### WARNING

-The constructable macro also works for modules(not for themself, but for the clasess, you include them) but it will define the 'included' hook.
+The constructable macro also works for modules(not for themself, but for the classes, you include them) but it will define the 'included' hook.
 So if you want to use the 'included' hook yourself, you either need to around alias it or to use another gem.
 I tried some things, but it is impossible, to provide all the magic of this gem, without defining